Last updated on: July 12, 2019

 “API Client” means the unique Application configuration (including API Credentials) generated through the Partner Account.

-“API Credentials” means the secret key and access token that allow you to make authenticated requests to the Shopify API.
+“API Credentials” means the credentials that allow you to make authenticated requests to the Shopify API.

 “Customer Data” means information (including Personal Information) relating to a Customer, including order information, payment information, or account information.